vthumu/WebGPP/INSTRUCTIONS.md

   - Remember to follow steps from [Project 0](https://github.com/CIS5650-Fall-2024/Project0-Getting-Started/blob/main/INSTRUCTION.md#part-23-project-instructions---webgpu) if needed.
 - Ensure that the `Adapter Info -> Description` on https://webgpureport.org/, is your main GPU.
 Often your low-powered GPU will be selected as default.
 To make a permanent switch, use your OS's GPU Settings to make the GPU default for your browser.

+### Debugging Tools

+- You can use the standard console debugger in the browser’s developer tools to inspect and debug your code.
+- Additionally, you can utilize the [Chrome WebGPU Developer Tools extension](https://chromewebstore.google.com/detail/webgpu-devtools/ckabpgjkjmbkfmichbbgcgbelkbbpopi) to capture frames and inspect detailed GPU-related information.
+  - Once you have installed the extension in Chrome, access the WebGPU panel by navigating to: **Developer Tools -> More Tools -> WebGPU**.
+  - Please note that the extension is currently in an unstable state.
+If the reset button doesn't function as expected, try reopening the tab to refresh the panel.

 ### GitHub Pages setup

 Since this project uses WebGPU, it is easy to deploy it on the web for anyone to see.
 To set this up, do the following: